erenyusufduran/path/07-js-algorithms/05-data-structures/02-trees/trees.md

             - Check to see if there is a node to the left
                 - If there is, move to that node and repeat these steps
                 - If there is not, add that node as the left property.
+### Finding a Node in a BST
+1. Starting at the root
+    1. Check if there is a root, if not - we're done searching!
+        1. If there is a root, check if the value of the new node is the value we are looking for, if we foind it, we're done!
+        2. If not, check to see if the value is greater or less
+        3. If it is greater
+            - Check to see if there is a node to the right
+                - If there is, move to that node and repeat these steps
+                - If there is not, we'ree done searching!
+        4. If it is less
+            - Check to see if there is a node to the left
+                - If there is, move to that node and repeat these steps
+                - If there is not, we're done searching!